panglesd/slipshow/docs/tutorial.rst

 you'll use to view or do your presentation, or to share with someone interested in viewing the presentation.

-Moreover, the ``flag`` command will propagate any saved changes in the input file, and "live-reload" the presentation served at the address ``http://localhost:8080``.
+Moreover, the ``serve`` command will propagate any saved changes in the input file, and "live-reload" the presentation served at the address ``http://localhost:8080``.
 It is very useful when writing your presentation.
 When you only want to generate the html file once, use